Progress

 Management Strategy

-• Collecting, verifying and reporting BMP data;
+• Collecting, verifying and reporting BMP data.

-• Evaluating the effectiveness of pollution controls;
+• Evaluating the effectiveness of pollution controls.

-• Enhancing water quality monitoring efforts; and
+• Enhancing water quality monitoring efforts.

 Download Management Strategy (.pdf)